 This post may contain affiliate links, which means I earn a commission if you purchase from them (no extra costs to you!).
 For more information, check out my disclosure.
 As an Amazon Associate, I earn from qualifying purchases.

-If you want to win me over, all you need to do is bring me a good cup of coffee and a freshly baked pastry or a high-quality dessert.
-That’s why whenever I travel to a new destination, I search for traditional bakeries, trendy cafes, and patisseries (as well as authentic restaurants).
-During my recent trip to Madrid (AKA my favorite city in Spain), I had found quite a few places that ticked all the boxes for me.
-So, if you are looking for visit-worthy bakeries, patisseries, and cafes in Madrid, here are ten delicious options.
+If you want to win me over, all you need to do is bring me a good cup of coffee and a big satisfying brunch.
+That’s why whenever I travel to a new destination, I search for cozy cafes where I can feast on delicious food.
+During my many trips to Madrid (AKA my favorite city in Spain), I had found quite a few places that ticked all the boxes for me.
+So if you are looking for the best spots to have breakfast or brunch in Madrid, here are some great options.

 Read more about Madrid: